vishaltalreja01/vishaltalreja01/README.md

 **`Data Analyst`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an Vishal Kumar Data Analyst and Web Developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.

 ## Profile Views